1. Do you agree or disagree with Elkin's stance on art education? Explain?

 I think conceptual art is a term used to describe a period within art history when some artists emphasized concept and process in the creation of art, and it is not a painting of the word joy on a canvas.

-2) How does the fact that there is a eHow on making conceptual art affect your ideas of art?
+2) How does the fact that there is a eHow on making conceptual art affect your ideas of art?It doesn't.

-Yes.
+3) Is there a difference between this and the old Bob Ross painting shows?Yes.
 It is on the internet and is talking about ideas and the history of art.
 Bob Ross is a show on television that focuses on landscape painting techniques.

 And for my own work.